Skip to main content

 VS Code on Linux

-VS Code runs natively on Linux and is arguably the best supported platform for it (Microsoft develops VS Code on Linux internally).
-Installation:
+VS Code runs natively here and it's arguably the best-supported platform for it — Microsoft develops VS Code on Linux internally, which most people don't realize.
+For recommended extensions, check our best VS Code extensions for 2026.

 # Official Microsoft repository